HBCU: The Best Historically Black Colleges and Universities

-A: Out of the 20 best HBCU’s mentioned in our ranking, Virginia State University has the highest acceptance rate of 91%, and the lowest median SAT score of 925, and median ACT score of 18, making it the easiest HBCU to get into out of this list.
-See our Sortable Table to sort by acceptance rate, tuition, median SAT and ACT scores, graduation rate, and student population.
+Out of the 20 best HBCU’s mentioned in our ranking, Virginia State University has the highest acceptance rate of 91%, and the lowest median SAT score of 925, and median ACT score of 18, making it the easiest HBCU to get into out of this list.
+See our Table for data on acceptance rate, tuition, median SAT and ACT scores, graduation rate, and student population.

 What HBCU has the lowest acceptance rate?

 In this list of the 20 best HBCUs, Howard University has the lowest acceptance rate at 32%.